TÜV: TÜV SÜD

 TÜV SÜD AG is a management holding company with 74.9 percent of the shares owned by TÜV SÜD e.V. (registered association) and 25.1 percent owned by the TÜV SÜD Foundation.
 In 2021, it generated annual sales of €2.7 billion with 25,000+ employees.
 As of June 2022, TÜV SÜD listed more than 1,000 locations throughout Germany, Europe, America, and Asia.
 Around 40 percent of sales are generated abroad.

 TÜV Nord

-TÜV NORD AG is an based in Hanover.
+TÜV NORD AG is based in Hanover.
 Its main tasks are testing and certification in the business areas of industry, automotive, and human resources and education.
 As a stock corporation, the company was founded in 2004.
 The shares of the company are held by TÜV NORD e.
 V. (36.1%), RWTÜV e.
 V. (36.1%) and TÜV Hannover/Sachsen-Anhalt e.
 V. (27.8%).

 TÜV Saarland

 TÜV Saarland emerged from the Pfälzischer Dampfkessel-Revisions-Verein (Palatinate Steam Boiler Auditing Association) founded in 1871 and is headquartered in Sulzbach.
-The Chairman of the Board of TÜV Saarland is Thomas Klein.
+The chairman of the Board of TÜV Saarland is Thomas Klein.
 TÜV Saarland Holding GmbH is 74.9 percent owned by TÜV Saarland e.V. and 25.1 percent by the TÜV Saarland Foundation.
 The managing directors of TÜV Saarland Holding GmbH are Carsten Schubert (spokesman) and Thorsten Greiner.